 Check out our list of companies here.

 Note: this list is not exhaustive as companies constantly update their job postings.
-But it is a good starting point for job-hunters!
+But it is a good starting point to find your dream China job!

 - Kuaishou Technologies

 - Xiaomi Technology

 - China Mobile International Limited

 As of 2021, China represents 40% of all global venture capital (VC) investments, close behind Silicon Valley’s 44%, and its firms are investing across South and Southeast Asia.
 Like the saying “follow the money,” those in the financial industry are looking to China for the future of capital flows.

 - KPMG China